Welcome to our review of the best canvas tent currently on the market!

 There are plenty of tie-rings in the tent that can be used to hang the storage organizer, meaning you can place it wherever is most convenient for you.
 Both of these features help create flexible storage solutions in your tent.

-Like all Kodiak models, this tent comes with their Hydra-ShieldTM, 100% cotton duck canvas which is durable, watertight, and breathable.
+Like all Kodiak tents, this tent comes with their Hydra-ShieldTM, 100% cotton duck canvas which is durable, watertight, and breathable.
 It also comes with heavy-duty, reliable YKK zippers.

 This canvas tent comes with two large D-shaped doors at the front and back and four large windows with no-see-um nets to keep the bugs out.

-Canvas tents are often harder to pitch than synthetic models, but Kodiak claims this tent can be set up by one person.
-Experienced campers can get this model up alone, but newbies might struggle without a bit of practice.
+Canvas tents are often harder to pitch than synthetic tents, but Kodiak claims this tent can be set up by one person.
+Experienced campers can get this tent up alone, but newbies might struggle without a bit of practice.
 Two people would easily be able to set the tent up.

 The tent can hold up to some fairly extreme weather conditions, including strong winds and even heavy snow.
 You can use this tent all year round but it’s not designed for extreme winter mountaineering.